hsynlms/theroomjs/README.md

 [![NPM](https://nodei.co/npm/theroomjs.png)](https://nodei.co/npm/theroomjs/)

 theroomjs can be accessable in global variable and named as `theRoom`.
 It exposes outside two functions, `start` and `stop`.
-It works with Chrome, Firefox, Safari, Internet Explorer and Edge.
+Its compatible with Chrome, Firefox, Safari, Internet Explorer and Edge.

 Demo : https://codepen.io/hsynlms/pen/jzjOyo